Tradeoffs and Comparison Complexity: Rationalizing Behavioral Regularities

-Now consider a DM tasked with assessing certainty equivalents of the lotteries.
-Formally, the DM faces a valuation task $(l,Z)$ in which the simple lottery $l=(w_l,p_l)$ is valued against a price list $Z=\set{z^1,...,z^n}$, where each $z^k=(w_k,1)$ is a sure payment.
-We work with ``adapted'' price lists, where $Z$ is \textit{adapted} to $l$ if $Z$ contains equal-sized steps and contains the minimal and maximal support points of $l$ (i.e. $w_k-w_{k+1}$ is constant in $k$, and $w_n=0$, $w_1=w_l$).
-Recall that each valuation task $(l,Z)$ produces a distribution of switching points $R(l,Z)$, and denote $CE(l,Z)=1/2\left[w_{R(l,Z)-1}+w_{R(l,Z)}\right]$ the resulting distribution over certainty equivalents.
+Now, suppose the DM values the lotteries.
+Formally, the DM faces a valuation task $(l,Z)$ in which the lottery $l=(w_l,p_l)$ is valued against a price list $Z=\set{z^1,...,z^n}$, where each $z^k=(w_k,1)$ is a sure payment.
+We restrict to ``adapted'' price lists, where $Z$ is \textit{adapted} to $l$ if $Z$ contains equal-sized steps and contains the minimal and maximal support points of $l$ (i.e., $w_k-w_{k+1}$ is constant in $k$, and $w_n=0$, $w_1=w_l$).
+Recall that each valuation task $(l,Z)$ induces a distribution of switching points $R(l,Z)$; denote by $CE(l,Z)=1/2\left[w_{R(l,Z)-1}+w_{R(l,Z)}\right]$ the resulting distribution over certainty equivalents.

-Figure \ref{fig:ce_sims_pr} plots the expected certainty equivalents $\mathbb{E}[CE(l,Z)]$ simulated from our model for simple lotteries $l$ with the same expected value as $x$ and $y$.
-Notice that the high-risk lottery $x$ is valued higher than the low-risk lottery $y$ on average, despite the fact that $y$ is weakly preferred to $x$ for our risk-averse DM.
+Figure \ref{fig:ce_sims_pr} plots the expected certainty equivalents $\mathbb{E}[CE(l,Z)]$ simulated from our model for lotteries $l$ with the same expected value as $x$ and $y$.
+Notice that the riskier lottery $x$ is valued higher than $y$ on average, despite the fact that $y$ is weakly preferred to $x$ for our risk-averse DM.
 Intuitively, $x$ is dissimilar to and therefore difficult to compare to money, so its valuation is inflated toward the midpoint of the undominated range of prices $[0,w_x]$.
 On the other hand, $y$ is easier to compare to money, so its valuation is less distorted, and if anything is pulled \textit{downward} toward the midpoint of undominated prices $[0,w_y]$.
 We have a reversal: $\rho(y,x)\geq 1/2$ and yet $\mathbb{E}[CE(x,Z)]>\mathbb{E}[CE(y,Z)]$.